Southeastern Connect

 The service is operated by Via Transportation and funded by SANDAG, the City of San Diego, and the Clean Mobility Options Voucher program.

 Clean Mobility Options is part of California Climate Investments, a statewide initiative that puts billions of cap-and-trade dollars to work reducing greenhouse gas emissions, strengthening the economy, and improving public health and the environment—particularly in underserved communities.
-It is also part of California Energy Commission’s Clean Transportation Program, which is investing more than $1 billion to accelerate the deployment of zero-emission transportation infrastructure and support in-state manufacturing and workforce training and development.
+It is also part of the California Energy Commission's Clean Transportation Program, which is investing more than $1 billion to accelerate the deployment of zero-emission transportation infrastructure and support in-state manufacturing and workforce training and development.

 Questions about how to use the Via San Diego app?
 Visit the Via San Diego website for frequently asked questions.
 For more information on this project, email flexiblefleets@sandag.org.